Ed. Note: I’m bumping this from the archive because, well, it’s evergreen.

 I also found a more recent alert that has all the signs of becoming evergreen:

 How do I know?

 - Here is the traffic pattern of a typical alert: Large peak on launch, then a quick flattening (this is our Supreme Court ACA alert, by the way).
 Compare to the pattern in the LSOC alert: It had a much lower initial peak, but the peaks build over time as search kicks in.

 - Search sends all the traffic.
 So all those people finding the alert since February are coming from keyword searches that retrieve this alert (see sample below):

-Our challenge – beyond identifying our evergreen content – is to create new ways of displaying it on our site, so the casual visitor can see it.
+Our biggest challenge – beyond identifying our evergreen content – is to create new ways of marketing and displaying it on our site, so the casual visitor can see it.
 In the meanwhile, my team and I are going back through all our old content to identify the evergreen superstars – and get them updated if necessary.